-Be sure to check-in and print your boarding pass ahead of time.
-If you rock up to the airport without your boarding pass pre-printed, they will charge you up to €60 ($80 USD!) to check-in.
+Be sure to check-in and download your boarding pass on your phone, and/or print your boarding pass in advance.
+If you rock up to the airport without checking-in, they will charge you up to €60 ($70 USD!) to check-in.
 That’s as stiff as Hugh Hefner 30 years ago, especially since that might be more than your actual ticket price!
 Not only will they never bend the rules for you, Ryanair CEO Michael O’Leary may even publicly say you are stupid on top of it.

 Lugging heavy bags around trains, buses, subways and cobbled European streets is no fun.
 Put everything you need in a large backpack or a light weight medium sized rolling suitcase that doesn’t weigh more than 15kg.
-In fact, there have even been week long trips where Bell and I split 15kg in a large backpack.
+In fact, there have even been week-long trips where Bell and I split 15kg in a large backpack.
 Not easy, but definitely doable.

-Discount airlines might allow you to have a carry on item plus your duty free purchases and your purse to boot.
-NOT Ryanair, they will consider this 3 carry on items.
+Discount airlines might allow you to have a carry on item plus your duty free purchases and your purse.
+Read the specific airlines rules.
 They will give you the opportunity to try and stuff everything in one bag, so long as it remains within their allotted carry on dimensions and does not exceed 10 kg in weight.
 If you cannot comply, you will be forced to fork out cash then and there, leave the item behind, or you will be denied boarding.

 If you are only going away for 2-3 days and are a savvy packer, you should be able to get away with not spending €30-70 on checked baggage.
 Some people might say, but what about my special shampoo?
 I can’t take liquids, gels or aerosols on the plane.
 You can take liquids in small clear plastic containers, within a zip lock bag.
 So you can transfer just enough of that shampoo accordingly.
 I also always include a small tooth paste in my zip lock which has never been confiscated.
 Even if you have to re-purchase 1-2 items that costs €10 when you arrive and throw it away 2 days later, that’s a savings of €20-60.

 For additional information on flying discount airlines and the best websites to book through, read this post by Rick Steves, European travel expert.